abrasive/shairport/README.md

 For information about changes and updates, please refer to the RELEASENOTES.md file in the distribution.

 Note: Historically, Shairport Sync has taken its settings from command line arguments.
 While this is still the case, it does not always work well across distributions.
 Accordingly, from version 2.4 onwards, Shairport Sync reads settings from the file `/etc/shairport-sync.conf`.
-Access to new settings will be provided only in the settings file.
+Access to new features will only be provided via the settings file.

 Building And Installing
 ---------------------